sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

+- Relax your body slowly from toe to head via guiding (mental suggestions), then relax your breathing slowly and then relax your thoughts slowly.
+Sleep! ~ Sahil

 - “In every human, there is a sense that something infinite has been lost.” – Niels Bohr

 - The ability to stop your thoughts is helpful in times when you don’t need to use your brain.
 This saves a tremendous amount of energy and keeps you away from entangling in non-essential tasks. ~ Sahil